 What Is Holistic Nutrition?

 The fundamental philosophy behind holistic nutrition is that health is a whole-person equation.
-It includes the emotions, mind, environment, lifestyle, genetics, and spiritual well-being of a patient, as well as the body.
+It factors in a person’s emotions, mind, environment, lifestyle, genetics, and spiritual well-being, as well as their body.

 Popular Online Nutrition Programs